pybay/pybay-video-publishing-helpers/README.md

 This toolkit helps volunteers prepare PyBay conference videos for publication by:
 - Downloading videos from Google Drive
 - Fetching talk metadata from the PyBay website
-- Renaming videos to a consistent, publication-ready formatg
+- Renaming videos to a consistent, publication-ready format
+- Converting YouTube metadata to PyVideo.org format for global archival

 **Key Design Principles:**
 - **Use public information** - Relies on publicly accessible pybay.org pages to avoid requiring volunteers to access complex/paid systems (Sessionize, paid Google Drive accounts, etc.)